umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/azure-web-apps.md

 For **Umbraco v7.7.3+**

 It is recommended that you upgrade your Azure Web App to support this setting to avoid locking issues with TEMP files during server migrations or slot swapping.
+See [U4-10503](http://issues.umbraco.org/issue/U4-10503) for more information on this.

 	<add key="umbracoLocalTempStorage" value="EnvironmentTemp" />